 The risk of having two teams not working exactly on the same target profile is that you may end up with two teams going in opposite directions…

 While the salesman gets information from the field, and marketers perform research and analysis, you can develop the optimal target which will lead your company to prospect more clients and increase your conversion rate.

 Set up a new strategy adapted to the customer’s purchasing behavior.

-It sounds extremely logic but to attract more visitors on your website and convert more of them into prospects, you’ll have to deliver a good message, at a good person, at a good time.
+It sounds extremely logical but to attract more visitors to your website and convert more of them into prospects, you’ll have to deliver a good message, to a good person, at a good time.